In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Where to Eat the Best Mexican Ice Cream in Mexico City

-On our visit, Rosemary was tempted by tejocote which was the special flavor of the day.
-Tejocote is a small, orange crab apple-like fruit commonly used to make a traditional drink called ponche.
+One unique flavor that surprised Rosemary was tejocote.
+This ice cream was made from tejocote, a small, orange crab apple-like fruit commonly used to make a traditional drink called ponche.

 As an ice cream, the flavors were mild while the texture was thick and creamy.
 A very tasty and unusual ice cream.